BlissRoms-x86/Documentation/Installation/install-in-a-virtual-machine/install-proxmox.md

 ## Create a new VM

-1. Download the release of BlissOS that you would like to use - tested 14/15/16 as of 2024-04, and place it in the ISO directory (default `/var/lib/vz/template/iso`)
+1. Download the release of BlissOS that you would like to use, tested 14/15/16 as of April 2024, and place the file in the ISO directory (default `/var/lib/vz/template/iso`)
 2. On the Proxmox WebUI, click `Create VM`. *DO NOT START THE VM AFTER CONFIGURING.*
 3. Click the `Advanced` checkbox on the popup that appears.
 4. Fill in the following settings for the General tab:

 `Name:` whateveryouwant
 `Shutdown timeout:` `5` (This is because by default it cannot shutdown the VM, so it will kill the VM after 5 seconds.
 Adjust as per your needs.)
-`Start at boot:` Checked, if you would like it to start when the host machine starts)
+`Start at boot:` Checked, if you would like it to start when the host machine starts.

 5. Click `Next`, and fill in the following settings for the OS tab:
 `Use CD/DVD disc image file (iso)`: <ISO OF BLISS OS>